LifeAlign: Lifelong Alignment for Large Language Models with Memory-Augmented Focalized Preference Optimization: Introduction

 We introduce LifeAlign, a novel framework designed to overcome a critical limitation in LLMs: the difficulty of balancing the acquisition of new preferences with the retention of past alignment behaviors.
 LifeAlign is built upon two key innovations.
 The first, Focalized Preference Optimization (FPO), is a targeted optimization strategy that fine-tunes the model on new preferences while protecting the previously learned behaviors.
 The second, Short-to-Long Memory Consolidation (SLMC), is a memory-augmented mechanism that captures and compresses short-term preference representations into a stable, low-dimensional long-term memory.
 This module dynamically distills core alignment knowledge, suppresses conflicting signals, and seamlessly integrates the refined updates.
 We conducte a comprehensive empirical evaluation on a custom-built, six-task alignment dataset, demonstrating that LifeAlign achieves superior performance compared to existing lifelong learning approaches.
 Through LifeAlign, we take a significant step toward building LLMs that can evolve in alignment with human values over time, a key requirement for the deployment of reliable and trustworthy AI systems.

 Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, align=left] \item We propose LifeAlign, a novel framework for lifelong alignment of LLMs that effectively addresses catastrophic forgetting in sequential alignment tasks.
-We formalize this critical problem and propose a solution that combines focalized optimization with memory consolidation. \item Specifically, our Focalized Preference Optimization strategy enables targeted alignment without sacrificing performance on previous tasks.
-Complementing this, our Short-to-Long Memory Consolidation mechanism intelligently consolidates stable alignment knowledge into long-term memory via intrinsic dimensionality reduction, while maintaining crucial short-term representations. \item Comprehensive experiments across diverse domains and preference types show LifeAlign's superior performance in both alignment quality and knowledge retention compared to existing lifelong learning and alignment methods. \end{itemize}
+We formalize this critical problem and propose a solution that combines focalized optimization with memory consolidation. \item Specifically, our Focalized Preference Optimization enables targeted alignment without sacrificing performance on previous tasks and Short-to-Long Memory Consolidation consolidates stable alignment knowledge into long-term memory via intrinsic dimensionality reduction, while maintaining crucial short-term representations. \item Comprehensive experiments across diverse domains and preference types show LifeAlign's superior performance in both alignment quality and knowledge retention compared to existing lifelong learning and alignment methods. \end{itemize}